k4qdqdcgpw-ui/ecommerce-sql-analysis/00_README.md

 # E-Commerce Customer Behavior Analysis (SQL + RFM Segmentation)

+Executive Summary

+This project analyzed an e-commerce transaction dataset to identify revenue drivers, customer value patterns, and retention opportunities using SQL and RFM segmentation.

+Key Findings

+* The United Kingdom generated approximately $6.8M in revenue, representing the largest market by a significant margin.
+* At Risk customers contributed over $7M in historical revenue, making them the highest-priority segment for retention campaigns.
+* Champions exhibited the highest average customer value but represented a very small portion of the customer base.
+* Revenue was highly concentrated geographically, exposing the business to market concentration risk.
+* International markets such as the Netherlands and EIRE demonstrated high customer value despite smaller customer populations.

+Business Recommendations

+1. Launch targeted retention campaigns for At Risk customers.
+2. Develop loyalty initiatives to move Potential Loyalists into Loyal Customer segments.
+3. Reduce dependence on the UK market by expanding high-value international segments.
+4. Review discounting and customer engagement strategies to improve long-term customer retention.

 ## Overview

 This project analyzes large-scale e-commerce transactional data to understand customer purchasing behavior and identify high-value customer segments.